 It depends on what you're going to do at DEF CON.
 This is discussed in quite some depth on the unofficial DC FAQ, as well as a thread in the DC Forums.
 You may want to bring fancy (or outrageously silly) clothes for the official Music events, on Friday and Saturday nights, where everyone shows off nifty attire.

 Yes.
-You will be able to park for free regardless if you have a room at the Rio.
+You will be able to park for free regardless if you have a room at Paris/Bally's.

-How much do rooms at the Rio cost, and how do I reserve a room?
+How much do rooms at Paris/Bally's cost, and how do I reserve a room?

-How much is internet access in the rooms of the Rio?
+How much is internet access in the rooms of Paris/Bally's?

-$13.95 for 24 hours.
-Free (and more dangerous) internet access is available for free in the convention area.
+We are looking into this.
+Free (and possibly more dangerous) internet access is available in the convention area.

-Will the Rio broadcast the speeches on their cable system?
+Will Paris/Bally's broadcast the speeches on their cable system?

 Will we have DEF CON branded poker chips?

 You will have to attend DEF CON to find out.

 Will conference attendees have entire floors of hotel rooms to themselves?